skienzmatishun/rippreport/content/p/line-in-the-sand/index.md

 ---
-title: "LINE IN THE SAND"
+title: LINE IN THE SAND
 date: 2022-07-24
-thumbnail: "img/line-in-the-sand.jpg"
+thumbnail: img/line-in-the-sand.jpg
 tags:
 - Mabel Amos Trust
 - Ethics Commission
 - Alabama AG
 - Albritton
 categories:
 - ethics
 authors:
 - admin
+alttags: "A single track in sand, symbolizing a trail of corruption stemming from misused charitable funds in Alabama"
 ---
 The Mabel Amos Charitable Trust was set up to help kids, who may have had the smarts, but not the money, to go to college, in Alabama.
 What started as a small well intended trust turned out to be a flush vehicle of greed and political corruption.

 {{< socialpreview url="https://www.lagniappemobile.com/opinion/columnists/dtt/alabama-s-recipe-for-corruption/article_f4b4e13e-8e0d-541a-b6f8-ea506abb1b0b.html" >}}